 Customized Professional Development

-K–12 educators benefit from the TLTH program and learn how to:
+K–12 educators in the Teaching Literacy through History (TLTH) program learn how to:

-- develop content-rich lessons that improve students’ critical thinking, close reading, and analytical writing skills through the use of historical texts and primary source documents;
+- Improve students’ critical thinking, close reading, and analytical writing skills through the use of historical texts and primary documents.

-- employ a range of document-based teaching methods and classroom exercises the Gilder Lehrman Institute has refined for 20 years;
+- Employ a range of document-based teaching methods and classroom teaching techniques that Gilder Lehrman has refined over twenty years.

 Questions?
 Contact us at [email protected] to find out more about Gilder Lehrman’s professional development programs.